-Stroke can cause a number of different physical and emotional side effects after stroke.
-One of the most common emotional problems after stroke is anxiety.
+Stroke can cause a number of different physical and emotional secondary effects.
+One of the most common emotional challenges after stroke is anxiety.

 Coping with anxiety after stroke can be difficult.
 That’s why today’s article will walk you through the different options you can use to manage anxiety.
 These options will include both medications and natural alternatives.

 Anxiety is a physical and psychological response to a frightening situation.
 It can cause constant feelings of fear, worry or unease, in addition to various physiological effects.

 After a stroke, you may experience anxiety connected to your health.
 In fact, a new study has found that 25% of stroke survivors experience moderate to severe anxiety.
 This anxiety can occur anywhere between two to eight weeks after a stroke.

 Some of the most common worries that stroke survivors report include:

 - Having another stroke or TIA, especially when out in public or when asleep.

 - Being unable to communicate during an emergency

 - Worried about never feeling better